alfahami/docker-cheat-sheet/README.md

 A technical concept called a **union file system** is what have made the layering phenomenon that happens everytime we work with docker possible.
 As Wikipedia state :
 <blockquote>
-It allows files and directories of separate file systems, known as branches, to be transparently overlaid, forming a single coherent file system.
+It allows files and directories of separate file systems, known as branches, to be transparently overlaid, forming a single coherent file system.<br>
 Contents of directories which have the same path within the merged branches will be seen together in a single merged directory, within the new, virtual filesystem.
 </blockquote>
 By utilizing this concept, Docker can avoid data duplication and can use previously created layers as a cache for later builds.
 This results in compact, efficient images that can be used everywhere.